scipp/scipp/doc/type-erased-prototype.md

 - How do distinguish (or avoid distinguising) const and mutable versions of `DatasetView` and `Histogram`?
 - Can we avoid horrible template error messages in client code?
 - Compilations times are beginning to suffer, need some cleanup and move things out of header where possible.
+- How to generically refer to the "X" dimension, i.e., typically originally `Variable::Tof` but also anything derived from it?